 8.5.1.3.
 If the vehicle taken from the series does not satisfy the requirements of paragraph 8.5.1.1., a further random sample of four vehicles shall be taken from the series and subjected to the tests described in Appendix 1 to Annex 11.
 The tests may be carried out on vehicles which have been run in for no more than 15,000 km.

 8.5.1.4.
-The production shall be deemed to conform if at least three vehicles meet the requirements of the tests described in Annex 11, Appendix 1.
+The production shall be deemed to conform if at least three vehicles meet the requirements of the tests described in Appendix 1 to Annex 11.